EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 Some application scenarios based on group communication can display particularly strict requirements, for instance low message latency in non-emergency lighting applications {{I-D.somaraju-ace-multicast}}.
 For such and similar applications, it can be inconvenient or even infeasible to ensure source authentication of group messages through approaches based on digital signatures.

-Due to such performance contraints and given the more relaxed security requirements of such non-crytical applications, it can be acceptable to provide only group authentication of messages exchanged within the group.
+Due to such performance contraints and given the more relaxed security requirements of such non-critical applications, it can be acceptable to provide only group authentication of messages exchanged within the group.
 This can be achieved by authenticating group messages through a key which either is commonly shared among group members or can be derived by any of them.
 As a result, there is evidence that a given message has been originated by a group member, although not specifically identifiable.

-Although this is NOT RECOMMENDED by this specification, it is possible to avoid digital signatures of group messages and provide only their group authentication as follows.
+Although this is NOT RECOMMENDED by this specification, it is possible to avoid digital signing of group messages and provide only their group authentication as follows.

-* In every Security Context ({{sec-context}}): the Common Context has the "Counter signature algorithm" field set to NULL; the Sender Context does not include the key pair associated to the endpoint; each Recipient Contexts does not include the public key associated to the respective endpoint.
+* In every Security Context ({{sec-context}}): the Common Context has the "Counter signature algorithm" field set to NULL; the Sender Context does not include the key pair associated to the endpoint; each Recipient Context does not include the public key associated to the respective endpoint.

 * When encoding the Object-Security option of a group message ({{sec-cose-object}}), the sixth least significant bit of the first byte is set to 0, to indicate that the "countersign" parameter including the counter signature of the COSE object is not present.